HakonHarnes/emcc-obf/README.md

 ## Building

 Building LLVM from source can be a resource-intensive and time-consuming process, especially on slower or less powerful machines.
-Consider using the pre-built docker image in stead:
+Consider using the pre-built docker image instead:

 ```shell
 docker run -it hawkis/emcc-obf:latest